EekRats/stultus_go/README.md

 - [x] - Scoring
 - [ ] - Web crawling
 - [ ] - Come up with a name
+- [ ] - Strip ?data from urls when indexed
+- [ ] - Right now the scrapers have a severe performance degredation, I need to fix that

 Cool features to add: